iamanrajput/iamanrajput/README.md

 </p>

-<p>*I've most of my repositories private and removed followers because I use this platform to securely store important projects and notes, not to share content that might get stolen. </p>
+<p>*I've most of my repositories private and removed followers because I use this platform to securely store important projects and notes, not to share content that might get stolen.. </p>